Graphs with unique Grundy dominating sets: Concluding remarks

 In this paper, we presented characterizations of graphs that have unique Grundy dominating sets for all four different types of Grundy domination.
 All characterizations yield very special graphs.
 In the cases of unique Grundy total domination graphs and unique L-Grundy domination graphs these are the graphs in which the corresponding Grundy dominating set coincides with the vertex set of the graph (minus isolated vertices in the former case).
 While the former graphs have been characterized (Theorem~\ref{thm:BHR}), the structure of the latter graphs is largely unknown, hence we propose the following

-\begin{problem} Characterize the graphs $G$ with $\ggrl(G)=V(G)$. \end{problem}
+\begin{problem} Characterize the graphs $G$ with $\ggrl(G)=|V(G)|$. \end{problem}

 When uniqueness condition is weakened by involvement of automorphisms, the situation is completely resolved for Grundy domination; notably the iso-unique Grundy domination graphs are precisely the graphs in which connected components are cliques (Theorem~\ref{thm:ggrAutounique}).
 In the other three cases, we could only give characterizations of forests that enjoy the iso-uniqueness condition.
-The case of iso-unique L-Grundy domination forests is in a sense trivial, since it is known that all forests $T$ enjoy $\ggrl(T)=V(T)$, which implies that all forests are iso-unique L-Grundy domination graphs.
+The case of iso-unique L-Grundy domination forests is in a sense trivial, since it is known that all forests $T$ enjoy $\ggrl(T)=|V(T)|$, which implies that all forests are iso-unique L-Grundy domination graphs.
 The cases of Grundy total domination and Z-Grundy domination are much more involved, but we could provide characterizations that yield efficient algorithms for the recognition of these two classes of forests.
-The natural open question remains whether one can extend the efficient recognition algorithms from iso-unique Grundy total domination forests, and iso-unique zero forcing forests, respectively, to larger classes of graphs.
-In addition, since the recognition of iso-unique Grundy domination graphs is polynomial, it would be interesting to see if the same holds for the other three iso-unique classes of graphs.
+For three of the four invariants, the recognition of the corresponding forests can be found in linear time or is even trivial, while the algorithm for recognition of iso-unique zero forcing forests (see Theorem~\ref{th:algorithmZF}) is quadratic.
+The question remains whether this is optimal or a sub-quadratic algorithm exists.

+Among the three unresolved iso-unique classes of graphs, we feel that iso-unique Grundy total domination graphs could the most accessible ones.
+By Proposition~\ref{prp:ggrt-twins} we know that removing an open twin from an iso-unique Grundy total domination graph gives a graph in this class.
+We also know that graphs $G$ with $\ggrt(G)=n(G)$ and odd cycles are in this class, but it would be interesting to find more examples of iso-unique Grundy total domination graphs.
+The ultimate goal is to resolve the following problem.